 In the Firelands, Ragnaros gains a fourth phase on Heroic, healing to half health and using entirely new mechanics.

 Now there's another true final boss in Mists of Pandaria.
-After you defeat the Thunder King Lei Shen in heroic mode, you're then given the opportunity to fight a Titan named Ra-Den.
+After you defeat the Thunder King Lei Shen in heroic mode, you're then given the opportunity to fight a creation of the Titans named Ra-Den.

 One fights one of two Elder Gods in the Bonus Dungeon "The Sea" depending on if you get to the Temple of the Underwater City through the Colosseum or the Library.
 If you collect each class's drop (so 12 fights) and then combine them, wear those, and enter the Temple immediately; instead you fight Dad Sea Monkee; or at least whatever he's channeling.